johaywood/omron_bot/README.md

 #OmronBot

-OmronBot is an automated tool to create iHealth data for several endpoints.
-Just install the gem, configure your iHealth credentials, and create data.
+OmronBot is an automated tool to create Omron data for several endpoints.
+Just install the gem, configure your Omron credentials, and create data.

 ##Installation